SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 8. the command depends on your stage, for dev1 its /dev1, dev2 /dev2, and for production its /bonus.
 9. Type the command depending on your stage E.g in direct messages on slack.

-## Using Mircosoft Graph API to fetch an excel file from sharepoint
+## Using Microsoft Graph API to fetch an excel file from sharepoint

 ### Register an app with Microsoft Entra